Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Conclusions

-We have used this numerical framework to examine the case of NGC~1068 as a high-energy neutrino source in Sec.~\ref{sec:results}.
-We have thus demonstrated that the observed neutrino spectrum of NGC~1068 can be satisfactorily reproduced using physically motivated, standard parameters.
-In particular, a coronal size $R_\mathrm{cor} \sim 5-20\,r_g$, an Alfvén velocity $v_\mathrm{A} = \mathcal{O}(0.2\,c)$, a coherence length $\ell_c \sim R_\mathrm{cor}/4$, and an advection velocity $v_\mathrm{adv} = \mathcal{O}(0.03\,c)$ yield acceleration, escape, and advection timescales satisfying $t_\mathrm{acc} \lesssim t_\mathrm{esc}, t_\mathrm{adv}$, allowing protons to reach the required energies.
-The inferred magnetic field strength, $\delta B = \mathcal{O}(10^3)$\,G, assuming near-equipartition, and a proton-to-lepton ratio $n_p/n_e \lesssim 1$ are consistent with standard coronal models.
-The resulting neutrino emission is compatible with current $\gamma$-ray constraints, in agreement with previous studies \citep{eichmannSolvingMultimessengerPuzzle2022,fangHighenergyNeutrinosInner2023,dasRevealingProductionMechanism2024,Yuan2026}.
+We used the introduced numerical framework to examine the case of NGC~1068 as a high-energy neutrino source in Sect.~\ref{sec:results}.
+We have demonstrated that the observed neutrino spectrum of NGC~1068 can be satisfactorily reproduced using physically motivated standard parameters.
+In particular, a coronal size of $R_\mathrm{cor} \sim 5-20\,r_g$, an Alfvén velocity of $v_\mathrm{A} = \mathcal{O}(0.2\,c)$, a coherence length of $\ell_c \sim R_\mathrm{cor}/4$, and an advection velocity of $v_\mathrm{adv} = \mathcal{O}(0.03\,c)$ yield acceleration, escape, and advection timescales satisfying $t_\mathrm{acc} \lesssim t_\mathrm{esc}, t_\mathrm{adv}$, allowing protons to reach the required energies.
+The inferred magnetic field strength, $\delta B = \mathcal{O}(10^3)$\,G, assuming near-equipartition, and a proton-to-lepton ratio of $n_p/n_e \lesssim 1$ are consistent with standard coronal models.
+The resulting neutrino emission is compatible with current $\gamma$-ray constraints and in agreement with previous studies \citep{eichmannSolvingMultimessengerPuzzle2022,fangHighenergyNeutrinosInner2023,dasRevealingProductionMechanism2024,Yuan2026}.

 For the given set of parameters, the coupled evolution of proton acceleration and turbulence establishes a natural self-regulating mechanism.
 The accelerated protons, through turbulent damping, extract energy from the cascade, thereby curbing their own growth and maintaining the non-thermal proton energy density at a level comparable to that of the turbulent energy density.
-This self-regulation provides a natural explanation for the normalization of the neutrino flux observed from NGC~1068.
+This self-regulation provides a natural explanation for the normalisation of the neutrino flux observed from NGC~1068.

-We have also demonstrated that this model successfully reproduces the IceCube data, within the relatively large error bars, for the Seyfert galaxies NGC~4151 and NGC~7469, using identical parameters except for their X-ray luminosity, which was adjusted to match observed values.
+We have also demonstrated that this model successfully reproduces the IceCube data, within the relatively large error bars, for the Seyfert galaxies NGC~4151 and NGC~7469.
+We used identical parameters except for their X-ray luminosity, which was adjusted to match observed values.